BasicOrganizer/basicorganizer.github.io/basiccycle-policy.md

 **Google Backup**

-- The app allows Android backup (`allowBackup`), but cycle data is included in a backup that uses the Android backup system only when the in-app Google Backup option is enabled.
-A custom backup agent includes the cycle database and related preference files only when that option is switched on; if it is off, the agent backs up nothing.
+- The app allows Android backup (`allowBackup`).
+A custom full-backup agent is designed to include the cycle database and related preference files only when the in-app Google Backup option is switched on; if that option is off, the agent is designed to back up nothing through that path.
+(Key/value backup APIs are unused.)
 - Cycle data is added to Google Backup only when the Google Backup option is switched on in **Backup & Restore** *and* Google Backup is enabled in device settings.
-When included, that backup contains:
+When included, that backup **may contain**:
   - The cycle SQLite database (period days, ovulation days, intimacy days, notes, symptoms, and custom symptoms)
-  - App preferences (including personalization, display preferences, notification category switches, theme, language-related preferences stored there, disclaimer acknowledgement, symptom visibility, and PIN hash/salt if a PIN is set)
+  - App preferences (including personalization, display preferences, notification category switches, theme, language preference stored in app preferences, disclaimer acknowledgement, symptom visibility, and PIN hash/salt if a PIN is set)
   - Backup preference settings (such as opt-in flags and, if folder backup was configured, the chosen folder location)
-- That backup is handled by Google under [Google's Privacy Policy](https://policies.google.com/privacy), not by the Basic Cycle developer. **The developer does not receive, access, or host that data.** **Basic Organizer does not control Google's encryption, retention, restoration, or deletion mechanisms for Google Backup.**
+- That backup is handled by Google under [Google's Privacy Policy](https://policies.google.com/privacy), not by the Basic Cycle developer. **The developer does not receive, access, or host that data.** Google operates and controls its backup service, including its applicable security, retention, restoration, and deletion mechanisms.
+Those practices are governed by Google's applicable policies and settings. **Basic Organizer does not control those mechanisms.**
 - The option may be turned off in the app at any time.
 Turning it off stops the app from adding cycle data to later backups that use the Android backup system.
 Copies already stored by Google remain until deleted in Google account or device backup settings.
 - The app's backup configuration applies to backup mechanisms that use the Android backup system.
+The in-app Google Backup switch does **not** necessarily control every Android or manufacturer copy, transfer, cloning, or migration path.
 Device manufacturers may provide separate transfer or migration tools whose behavior can vary by device and Android version and which may be governed by the manufacturer's own settings and policies.
 - The developer does not control third-party device backup, migration, cloning, synchronization, restoration, or transfer mechanisms.
 Such mechanisms may copy, retain, modify, omit, or otherwise process application data independently of the app's own backup settings.
 Their operation is governed by the applicable device manufacturer, operating system, or service provider.

 **Folder backup**

 - Only when switched on and a folder is chosen with the system file picker (for example a folder on the device, or in the user's own cloud storage).
 - When folder backup is enabled, a backup file is written promptly, then about once a day (the schedule may be delayed if the battery is low).
 The app attempts to keep the **5 most recent** backup files it created in that folder and may delete older backup files it created when a new one is written.
-- The backup file is a **plain-text JSON file** containing period days, ovulation days, intimacy days, notes, symptoms, custom symptoms, exported preferences (including personalization, calendar prediction display options, notification category switches, theme, disclaimer acknowledgement, symptom visibility, and PIN salt/hash if a PIN is set), and backup metadata (such as format version and export time).
-It is **not encrypted by the app**.
+- The backup file is a **plain-text JSON file** containing period days, ovulation days, intimacy days, notes, symptoms, custom symptoms, exported preferences (including personalization, calendar prediction display options, notification category switches, theme, disclaimer acknowledgement, symptom visibility, and PIN salt/hash if a PIN is set), and backup metadata (such as format version and export time). **Language preference is not currently included in the folder backup JSON** (it may still be included in Google Backup of app preferences, as described above).
+The folder backup file is **not encrypted by the app**.
 Anyone with access to that folder can read its contents, which may include sensitive health and intimacy information.
 The folder should be chosen accordingly.
 - Files are written only to the location chosen by the user. **The developer does not receive, access, or host those files.** If the folder is in a cloud service, that service's own privacy policy and terms apply.
 - Restoring from a backup **replaces** the cycle data currently in the app.
 - Folder backup may be turned off at any time.
 Turning it off stops further automatic writes.
 Existing backup files remain in the folder until the user deletes them.